CatDelgado/Asteroids/README.md

 # Asteroids

-We created this game using Python.
-In it, you will maneuver a space craft around the screen shooting asteroids.
-The goal is to destroy all of the asteroids coming at you without dying.
-You will be given 3 lives to begin with.
-Each time an asteroid hits you, you will lose a life.
-When an asteroid is hit the player scores points and the asteroid splits into two smaller asteroids.
+This game was created using Python.
+In it, the player will maneuver a spacecraft around the screen shooting asteroids.
+The goal is to destroy all of the asteroids coming at the spacecraft without dying.
+The user will be given 3 lives to begin with.
+Each time an asteroid hits the spacecraft, the player will lose a life.
+When an asteroid is hit, the player scores points and the asteroid splits into smaller asteroids.
 The largest asteroids are worth 20 points.
 Each medium asteroid is worth 50 points.
 The smallest asteroids are worth 100 points each.
-When the spaceship hits a small asteroid it is obliterated into dust and it disappears completely from the game.
+When the spacecraft hits a small asteroid it is obliterated into dust and it disappears completely from the game.

 # Keys
   * Arrow keys to move